driverag22/earthMoonProblem_Alg/README.md

 # Earth-Moon problem Algorithms
 Algorithms for work on the earth-moon problem/for biplanarity testing.

-NOTE: Much of the information on the README is out of date, feel free to contact me if you have any questions.
+**NOTE**: Much of the information on the README is out of date, feel free to contact me if you have any questions.

+**NOTE 2**: Some of the python requirements are currently deprecated.

 Current three different algorithms (sharing helper functions):

- - biplanarTester: backtracking algorithm to determine if a given graph is biplanar.
+ - `biplanarTester`: backtracking algorithm to determine if a given graph is biplanar.
- - candidateBuilder: brute-force algorithm that searches for thickness-2 graphs of a chosen chromatic number.
+ - `candidateBuilder`: brute-force algorithm that searches for thickness-2 graphs of a chosen chromatic number.
- - There are also some SAT-based biplanar tester algorithms, which have improved efficiency over the biplanar tester using backtracking.
+ - There are also some SAT-based biplanar tester algorithms, which have improved efficiency (I believe) over the backtracking-based biplanar tester.
 These were (sadly) mostly developed in python instead of cpp.

-All inherit functions form the module helperFunctions.
+All inherit functions form the module `helperFunctions`.

 ## Directory structure
 ```